 According to a recent study, distraction as a result of the constant data deluge costs the U.S. economy $997 billion each year.
 That’s a lot of money, and a lot of wasted productivity that went down the drain.
 At this point, distraction sickness is a real thing; and it’s being monetized.

 Social networks and social media have driven a design philosophy for making sticky products and services that take advantage of human nature to get us addicted.
 The defining metric is engagement for these products and services, and these companies will not stop optimizing for it when advertising drives their business model.
+Take a look to the latest Exipure reviews.

 Distraction sickness shows up in the day to day as mindless consumption of superficial information.
 Most people can’t remember the conversations they had the previous day!
 A direct outcome is, I believe, social media has slowly killed critical thinking.